Bookshelves with English literature and language books.

 • the relationship between author, text and the world

-• creative practise and workshopping of a variety of different forms, from poetry, to script-writing, to flash fiction
+• creative practice and workshopping of a variety of different forms; from poetry, to script-writing, to flash fiction

 • writing and publishing